Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 ## Send a test message via the Messages API Sandbox

-Once you are added to the whitelist, you will use a Messages API Sandbox endpoint to send your test messages.
+Once your number or recipient ID is added to the whitelist, you will use a Messages API Sandbox endpoint to send your test messages.
 The `from` value in the request should be the ID or number associated with the specific Vonage Sandbox external account.
-For your testing purposes, the value in the `from` field is already populated in the code snippets provided in the Dashboard.
+For your testing purposes, the value in the `from` field is already populated in the code snippets provided in the [Dashboard](https://dashboard.nexmo.com/messages/sandbox).
 It is important to note that you will need to replace the value in the `to` field with your number or Recipient ID that is whitelisted on the specific Vonage Sandbox external account.

-1. Create a new `sandbox-message.sh` file for each of the sandbox channels on which you want to send and receive messages.
+1. Create a new file for each of the sandbox channels on which you want to send and receive messages.
 For instance `whatsapp-sandbox-message.sh`.
-2. Copy the code snippet for the appropriate channel from the code provided in the Dashboard and paste it into the `sandbox-message.sh` file.
+2. Copy the code snippet for the appropriate channel from the code provided in the [Dashboard](https://dashboard.nexmo.com/messages/sandbox) and paste it into the file you just created.
 3. Replace the value in the `to` field with your number (WhatsApp or Viber) or Recipient ID (Facebook Messenger) that is whitelisted in the sandbox.
-4. Save the file to your machine and run it.
+4. Save the file and run it.